 Administrative records of the university are generally those created by staff and administrators of Northern Arizona University as part of their specific departmental functions and responsibilities.
 In Special Collections and Archives, these records are predominantly found in the records of past institutional presidents.
 However, they can also be found in the records of student organizations and activities, employee files, and departmental self-assessments.

 Records documenting official and unofficial student activities on campus can be found in a few places in Special Collections and Archives (SCA).
 Significant student movements and groups are documented in the NAU presidential papers; search for specific organizations or events in these papers and review them in-person in SCA.
-Search our NAU digital archives for any associated images or documentation we have selected and made available online.
-There is also an inventory available for a select range of student organizational records from 1985-2005.

 Special Collections and Archives is actively interested in acquiring more documentation of both official and unofficial student activities at Northern Arizona University.
 Please contact us if you wish to donate any materials documenting these activities.